M0J01/Traffic-Sign-Classifier/writeup.md

  * 2 : The second image is one of the more unique images, as it has a triangular border and a vertical solid line in the center.
  * 3 : The third image shares a rectagonal shape with many other signs, and has a series of diagonal lines in its middle which may trigger false activations.
  * 4 : The fourth image might be difficult to classify due to the shape of the 6 in the image.
 The 6 has a diagonal line on top and a circle on the bottom.
 These edges are shared by many many other signs, and could trigger a false activation of neurons during classification.
  * 5 : The final image might be difficult to classify due to the lack of definitive boarder around the edges once the image that occured during processing.
-Due to the interpolation of the image to reduce size, the clear octogonal edge pattern of the sign has bled into a somewhat circular pattern. additionally, the grayscaling of the image would further reduce distinguishing patters of White Lettering on Red Sign.
+Due to the interpolation of the image to reduce size, the clear octogonal edge pattern of the sign has bled into a somewhat circular pattern.
+The grayscaling however appears to have helped add a larger distinction in the boarder..

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).